splunk/public-o11y-docs/logs/scp.rst

 In Splunk Observability Cloud, do the following:

-1. Go to :guilabel:`Settings > Log Observer Connect` and select :guilabel:`Add new connection`.
+1. Go to :guilabel:`Settings` then  :guilabel:`Log Observer Connect` and select :guilabel:`Add new connection`.
 If you don't see :guilabel:`Log Observer Connect` in :guilabel:`Settings`, you are not an administrator in Splunk Observability Cloud.
 Contact your organization's Splunk Observability Cloud administrator to perform this integration.

 2. Select :guilabel:`Splunk Cloud Platform`.
 Next, log in to Splunk Cloud Platform as an administrator and follow the instructions in the next section.